agmip/translator-excel-python/README.md

 | ./translator_pkg/excel_helper.py | Python class helper to manage all the methods related to excel file manipulation  |
 | ./translator_pkg/config.py | A Python dictionary that indicates how each excel sheet should be explored and located in the JSON file     |

-# How to start coding in this project?
+# Code using visual studio

-Since this is a Python project, (1) programmers should install Python Dev Tools in visual studio and (2) configure a python3 environment.
+Since this is a Python project, programmers using visual studio should (1) install Python Dev Tools and (2) configure a python3 environment.